 (a) Any labor organization that has filed within the past 30 days a valid notice of intent to take access as provided in Section 20900(e)(1)(B) on a designated employer may file with the appropriate regional office of the Board two (2) copies of a written notice of intention to organize the agricultural employees of the same an agricultural employer, accompanied by proof of service of the notice upon the employer in the manner set forth in Section 20300(f).
 The notice must be signed by or accompanied by authorization cards signed by at least ten percent (10%) of the current employees of the designated employer.
-The signatures and authorization cards must comply with the requirements set forth in subdivision (i)(1) of section 20300(i)(1), subdivision (j)(1).
+The signatures and authorization cards must comply with the requirements set forth in section $20300(\underline{i})(\underline{1})$ , subdivision ( $\underline{j}$ )(1).